Customer Profiles, Personas and Buyer’s Journeys: What to Know and How to Build Them

 Putting Personas and Customer Journey Maps To Work

-Well, not quite.
-You’ve still got some work ahead of you, but now you’re armed with an arsenal of information on your prospective clients/customers.
+Once those steps are completed, you’re not quite done – but at least you’re armed with an arsenal of information on your prospective clients/customers.

-Audience segmentation is the name of the game now.
-You’ll want to design distinct ads, content and experiences for each persona — and make sure they fit into the buyer’s journey at the right time and on the right channel (social, web, email, etc.).
+Now, it’s time to get specific and show your customers you understand their goals, needs, and pain points.
+Audience segmentation can help you accomplish this.
+You’ll want to design distinct ads, content, and experiences for each persona — and make sure they fit into the buyer’s journey at the right time and on the right channel (social, web, email, etc.).

-Audience segmentation can mean something as simple as customizing the subject line on your email campaigns to developing completely distinct landing pages and email messages for your different personas.
-It will also mean adding pieces to your content marketing editorial calendar that speak to distinct personas.
+Audience segmentation can mean something as simple as customizing the subject line of your email campaigns.
+A more complicated example would involve developing completely distinct landing pages and email messages for your different personas.
+It will likely also include adding topics to your content marketing editorial calendar that speak to distinct personas.

-Even more, the persona and customer journey map will tell you how persistent to be — perhaps one persona responds well to a follow-up email, while another gets turned off by too much communication.
+The persona and customer journey map will also tell you how persistent to be — perhaps one persona responds well to a follow-up email, while another gets turned off by too much communication.
 Stick to email for the former, but pivot to social ads, perhaps, for the latter.

-Understanding your audience, especially how they’re segmented, is key to defining impactful marketing techniques that resonate.
+Understanding your audience segments is key to defining impactful marketing techniques that resonate.

 The Final Assignment: Never Stop Learning

-The information you collect about who reads your content, and which pieces are the most popular, will help you identify new target buyers and send even more personalized content to existing leads and customers.
-When it’s done right, content marketing and persona-based strategies can become the driving force behind every marketing decision, both online and offline, that your business will ever make.
+What you learn about who reads your content, and which pieces are the most popular, will help you identify new target buyers and send even more personalized content to existing leads and customers.
+When it’s done right, content marketing and persona-based strategies can become the driving force behind every marketing decision – both online and off – that your business will ever make.

 Need help defining your customer?

-If you’re still unsure how to develop a buyer persona and building a customer journey map — or the process just seems too daunting, too time-intensive, or out of your realm — Digital Current can help!
+If you’re still unsure how to develop a buyer persona and build a customer journey map — or the process just seems too daunting — Digital Current can help!
 With over a decade of experience developing integrated online marketing campaigns, we know a thing or two about reaching the right audiences with the right message.

 • This field is for validation purposes and should be left unchanged.